-LINE 13a - Act 23 of the 2005 1st Extraordinary Legislative Session provides that a corporation may increase the amount of its federal income tax deduction by the amount of Federal Disaster Relief Credits attributable to Louisiana.
+LINE 12a - R. S. 47:287.85(C)(2) provides that a corporation may increase the amount of its federal income tax deduction by the amount of Federal Disaster Relief Credits attributable to Louisiana.
 Enter the amount of your Federal Disaster Relief Credits attributable to Louisiana on this line and in the designated area on Form CIFT-620, Line 1D1.
-Please refer to LAC 61:I.601 available on the Department's website regarding the application of those federal credits deemed by the Secretary to be federal disaster credits.
+Please refer to LAC 61:1.601 available on the Department's website regarding the application of those federal credits deemed by the Secretary to be federal disaster credits.